seinecle/blog/_posts/2023-05-25-optimizing-speed-of-pairwise-comparisons.md

 ---
 layout: post
-title: Speeding up pairwise comparisons in Java on a regular laptop
+title: Speeding up pairwise comparisons to 2.8 milion/sec in Java on a regular laptop
 permalink: /optimizing-pairwise-comparisons-java/
 published: true
 date_readable:               May 25, 2023